 Archived articles are listed below from most to least recent.
 You will find links to even older posts beneath the list.

 Neuroscience News Auditory Processing: Where Microseconds Matter Neuroscience News May 30, 2017 Summary: Researchers identify a mechanism that allows mammals to perceive minimal differences in timing of signal reception in order to localize sounds.
-Source: LMU.
-To … Read On
+Source: LMU. … Read On

 Kugler, et al Royal Society, Low Frequency Sound Affects Active Micromechanics in the Human Inner Ear

-ROYAL SOCIETY OPEN SCIENCE, RESEARCH August 18, 2014 Kathrin Kugler1,3, Lutz Wiegrebe3, Benedikt Grothe3, Manfred Kössl4, Robert Gürkov1,2, Eike Krause1,2 and Markus Drexl1,2 1 German Center for Vertigo and Balance Disorders (IFB), and 2 Department of Otorhinolaryngology, Head … Read On
+ROYAL SOCIETY OPEN SCIENCE, RESEARCH August 18, 2014 Kathrin Kugler1,3, Lutz Wiegrebe3, Benedikt Grothe3, Manfred Kössl4, Robert Gürkov1,2, Eike Krause1,2 and Markus Drexl1,2 1 German Center for Vertigo and Balance Disorders (IFB), and 2 Department of Otorhinolaryngology, … Read On